Elements of Sequential Monte Carlo: Importance Sampling

 For improved numerical stability we update the log-weights $\log \uwp_\tm$ and subtract the logarithm of the sum of weights (the weight normalization) before exponentiating. \end{example} \Gls{SIS} can be implemented efficiently for a large class of problems, the computational complexity is usually linear in $\Np$ and $\Tm$.
 Even so, the \gls{IS} methods suffer from severe drawbacks limiting their practical use for many high-dimensional problems.

-\subsubsection{Shortcomings of Importance Sampling}
+\subsection{Shortcomings of Importance Sampling}

-The main drawback of \gls{IS} is that the variance of the estimator scales unfavorably with the dimension of the problem; the variance generally increases exponentially in $\Tm$.
+The main drawback of \gls{IS} is that the variance of the estimator scales unfavorably with the dimension of the problem; the variance generally increases exponentially in $\Tm$ \citep{doucet2009tutorial}.
 Because \gls{SIS} is a special case of \gls{IS} it inherits this unfavorable property.
+To see that this is true we can illustrate using a toy example where the target factorizes completely over time and with identical distributions for each factor $\umod_\tm(\xp_{1:\tm}) = \prod_{\km=1}^\tm \umod(\xp_\km)$.
+We illustrate in \cref{ex:sis:exponential}. \begin{example}[\Acrlong{SIS} variance of $\hatZ_\tm$] Assume that the target distribution of interest is given by $\umod_\tm(\xp_{1:\tm}) = \prod_{\km=1}^\tm \umod(\xp_\km)$, and we pick a proposal distribution that follows the same factorization $\prop_\tm(\xp_{1:\tm}) = \prod_{\km=1}^\tm \prop(\xp_\km)$.
+The normalization constant is then given by $\Z_\tm= \Z^\tm$ for $\Z = \int \umod(\xp) \dif \xp$.
+The normalization constant estimate is